 You can also rent a pocket WiFi in order to ‘climb’ over the wall.
 Ask your airport origin about how you can get hold of one when you arrive in Mainland China.
 When travelling by road/rail, people in Hong Kong use roaming SIMs.

-(The picture above is China Unicom 3G 1GB data card, but current is 4G 2GB card)
+The picture above is China Unicom 3G/ 1GB data card, I had used in Shanghai.